TheRealGI/BTTV-Analytics-Tracker/README.md

 Use **!removeemote** command only if you don't want to sync with bttv by using the [!refresh command](#refresh) or you want to remove it manually.

 To remove a emote from the tracking list use **!removeEmote [theEmoteYouWantToRemove]** for e.g !removeEmote KEKW.
 When successfull the bot will reply.

+## !help

+Bot responses to Twitch chat with a link to this documentation.

 # The MIT License (MIT)